Blog

 | 10 | 14 |

-The main difference with this example is the creation of the join table author_book.
+The significant difference here is the existence of the join table author_book.

-A join table allows you to handle optional values better.
-The previous examples will produce null values if associated entities aren't set.
-By using a join table, only non-null related entities will get stored in the join table.
-This eliminates null values from being stored in optional relationships.
+A join table can handle optional values better.
+Previous approaches produce null values if associated entities aren't defined.
+With join tables, only non-null related entities are stored, eliminating unwanted nulls in optional relationships.

 @OneToOne(optional = false)